zerothphase/mnistApp/README.md

 # mnistApp
-A simple digit recognizer app.
+A simple digit recognition desktop app.

 ## Introduction
 The objective of this project was to learn to implement a trained machine learning model into a simple desktop application.